jgomezdans/get_modis/README.rst

 Usage
 ------

 This is a command line tool.
 It has only been tested on Linux, but should also work with Windows.
-There are a number of options that can be used, and you can get a list of them issuing the ``-h`` or ``--help`` commands:
+There are a number of options that can be used, and you can get a list of them issuing the ``-h`` or ``--help`` commands.
+Also note that as of summery 2016, you **must have a username and password** pair to access the server.
+If you haven't got one, you can get it `here <https://earthdata.nasa.gov/>`_.
+You will also need to allow your user account to access the USGS MODIS archive (you only need to do this once).

 .. code-block: bash